orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

   }
 ```

-The actual logics which makes a jsonp call to get the list of suggestions according to the value of the input, is implemented in the &#8220;**listenAndSuggest()**" function.
+The actual logics which makes a jsonp call to get the list of suggestions according to the value of the input, is implemented in the "**listenAndSuggest()**" function.

-This time, the code listens to keyup strokes (since we do want to allow a character to apply into the input), filtering out any non characters keys with &#8220;**validateKeyCode()**&#8220;.
+This time, the code listens to keyup strokes (since we do want to allow a character to apply into the input), filtering out any non characters keys with "**validateKeyCode()**".
 Here I set a debounce of 400ms as a reasonable time for not doing too many request in a given time.
-I use &#8220;**distinctUntilChanged()**" to filter the stream for the same value - which again prevents unnecessary requests.
+I use "**distinctUntilChanged()**" to filter the stream for the same value - which again prevents unnecessary requests.
 Then, the filter for an empty string becomes relevant before the code makes the actual request.

-Now, i'm using &#8220;switchMap" since i'm expecting to pass a new observable which should be returned from the &#8220;**suggest(query)**" function.
+Now, i'm using "switchMap" since i'm expecting to pass a new observable which should be returned from the "**suggest(query)**" function.

 The subscribe starts the execution of this stream, saves the results and sets the suggestions box to show the relevant view.
-Since this code is not connected to angular, I have to use the &#8220;**markForCheck()**" to instruct angular to re-render the component and its parent, regardless of the change detection strategy that is used.
+Since this code is not connected to angular, I have to use the "**markForCheck()**" to instruct angular to re-render the component and its parent, regardless of the change detection strategy that is used.
 An **important** note in this context is that in order to achieve this chain of operations and decisions, **without** RxJs, I would have written a much more complex code, probably one that would not fit a single short function like this one.

 ```typescript
 listenAndSuggest() {